mrRosset/Symbian-Archive/SDKs-Plugins.md

 ### API Plug-Ins Pack

 Those packs contains multiple plug-ins that add new API to the appropriate SDK.
-(Call Audio Control API, VoIP Audio Service API, ...)
 Obviously the SDK should be installed before the plug-ins.

 | Description                              | Release date  | Download |